czmyt/steve/tech-notes/ford-software-2022/README.md

 1. Would be great to add business hours to the Nav Points of Interest searches so that I can have the system display the Open Now businesses, ala Yelp.
 1. How often are the points of interest database updated?
 It sent me to couple of places that had obviously moved more than a year ago.
 Taco del Sol in Butte, I'm thinking about you.
 1. Navigating around Chicago during the day, it's unnerving how often the routes change.
 So I did a search for a business and reviewed the route, did some other searches, then re-searched on the original business but route changed.
 Tell me why it changed from last search.
 1. Would really like to display my current elevation.
 Info readily available in GPS.
 Also, would like the ability to display compass direction in 16 points.
-See https://en.wikipedia.org/wiki/Points_of_the_compass#16-wind_compass_rose
+See [Wind Compass Rose @ Wikipedia](https://en.wikipedia.org/wiki/Points_of_the_compass#16-wind_compass_rose)
 1. Would like to see the current GPS accuracy in feet.
 If it 150 feet, 30, or 10?
 1. In the entertainment system, if the song name is long, don't cut it off.
 Scroll it!
 Preferably from right-to-left after showing the left portion.
 Better yet, make room to show the entire song name at once.
 MP3 tag or filename.
 I'm a reader; I can take it.
 1. On a somewhat related subject, the @Google @googlemaps app for Android stay-on-top feature sucks.
 Why not easier to get back into full screen mode, why is the Maps app not in the task list when floating display showing?
 Am I not getting something.
 Very frustrating.
 Won't use.